 - File required missing tax returns

-- Submit financial statement (433A or 433F, depending on case assignment) and supporting documentation
+- Submit a financial statement (433A or 433F, depending on case assignment) and supporting documentation

-Upside is the debt might expire before you are required to make any payment.Downside is if you make more income and the debts are not expired, the IRS might be asking for a payment at a later date.
+The upside is the debt might expire before you are required to make any payment.The downside is if you make more income and the debts are not expired, the IRS might be asking for payment at a later date.